opencosmos/qbkit-pi-cam-test/GIT.md

  * proprietary offline Git GUIs (e.g. from Atlassian, Github, Microsoft).

+The expected workflow involves repository which are either:

+ * External content, only *read* (pulled) by the qbkit, but never written by the qbkit.

+ * Generated content, only *written* (pushed) by the qbkit, but never pulled by the qbkit, and never written to by anything other than the qbkit.

+Following this pattern of read-only / write-only repositories (which are never written to by _both_ the qbkit and by something else) should avoid any of the problems listed below.

 ## I try to pull from Github, but they files aren't appearing on the qbkit.
 I have commits in Github from elsewhere.

 **Cause:**